“Spring”

 This decorative panel printed on silk from 1900, titled “Spring”, is by the Czech artist and founder of the Art Nouveau movement, Alphonse Mucha.
 It is one of four panels in his Seasons series from 1900.

-The 1896 series immediately became extremely popular with the public.
+The 1896 series was an immediate success with the public.
 So much so, that F. Champenois, asked Mucha to create two more sets; one in 1897 and one in 1900, of which this piece belongs.
-As you can see, Champenois’s name can be seen written across the bottom of the panel here.
+Champenois’s name is written across the bottom of the panel.
+Mucha’s lithographs, or decorative panels, were the first of their kind.
+As panels, they allowed Champenois to mass produce Mucha’s work.
+This made owning art accessible to anyone who wanted it.

 Mucha said “I was happy to be involved in an art for the people and not for private drawing rooms.
 It was inexpensive, accessible to the general public, and it found a home in poor families as well as in more affluent circles.”
 The decorative panels were printed on both paper and on silk.